 Despite the relatively small number of students with a disclosed disability at AASTMT, some provision is made for physical access and for hardware and software to assist students with visual impairments.
 There are no offices or student groups specifically for those with disabilities; instead, support is provided as part of the main university administrative system.

 The following needs have been identified from the survey and focus group:

-• The creation of an accessibility centre for students with disabilities within AASTMT.
+- The creation of an accessibility centre for students with disabilities within AASTMT. - Additional Braille printers, which are accessible to students from all schools of the university.